 Practical skills and applied knowledge in governance have never been more valued by organisations and government departments worldwide and for many, it provides the opportunity to pursue a career as a senior governance professional, senior manager and take on board directorships.

-The scholarship for 2021 enrolment is closed.
+The scholarship for 2022 is now open.

 To be eligible:

 - you need to show that you meet the requirements of entry into the nominated postgraduate governance study in accordance with the rules of the relevant government-accredited education provider